FROM THE DESK OF DR. IVEY:

 SENIOR PAPERS, CAPSTONES, & DISSERTATIONS

-As my love for research and writing developed, I fine-tuned various writing styles for different contexts.
-For example, what you are now reading is more conversational in tone.
-My writings for academic or business purposes reflect the standards that are expected by evaluators and readers alike.
+As my love for research and writing developed, I fine-tuned various writing styles for different contexts - for instance, business writing for white papers in comparison to blog writing for more casual and relatable experiences.
+You are currently reading a piece that is more conversational in tone.
+My writings for academic or business purposes, however, reflect the standards that are expected by evaluators and readers alike.
 Understanding formatting requirements, developing sentences that are not wordy or complicated, and "connecting the dots" between main points are just the tip of the iceberg when writing for academia.
-Effectively utilizing digital databases and research tools for data collection and for Making sense of data and presenting meaning where others may have not takes a special attention to detail.
-When once I found writing to be a drag, I improved, and it became one of my favorite things!
+Effectively utilizing digital databases and research tools and making sense of data are the foundation of storytelling.
+Presenting meaning in new areas of research takes a special attention to detail.
+Sometimes, we need a fresh pair of eyes to help with composing a cohesive story that aligns with research objectives and answers the overarching research question.

 Now, I do not expect everyone to fall in love with academic writing.
-But, I do expect a curiosity and ambition.
-Or, a sense of purpose, if you will, that guides your research.
-It will get tough at times - emotionally, intellectually, and even physically.
+But, I do expect honest curiosity and sincere ambition!
+Nor do I expect perfection, but you will see great improvement and a narrative from the introduction through the discussion chapters.
+There should be a guiding sense of purpose behind your research.
+This perspective will get you through the tough times - emotionally, intellectually, and even physically.
 But the payoff is worth it!
-What keeps you in the fight is purpose.
-Understanding that your study will contribute to a greater body of research in the field and practice of your chosen area of concentration is inspiring!
-Keep that vision before you and make the shift from ABD (all but dissertation) to Ph.D.
-When you do, you'll be able to reflect on your improvements.
+What keeps you in the focused on the ultimate goal, graduation, is purpose.
+Understanding that your study will contribute to a greater body of research in the field or practice of your chosen area of concentration is inspiring!
+Keep that vision before you and make the shift from ABD to Ph.D.
+When you do, you'll be able to reflect on your journey with a deep sense of fulfillment.
 Earning your doctorate is a major accomplishment, but it is the journey to being hooded that shows what you are truly made of - the stuff that makes a former foster child a scholar!
 You've got this, and I'm here to help.
+Let's roll up our sleeves and get to work!

 Dissertation Coaching Timeline